aapaolaza/UCIVIT-LongitudinalVis/README.md

 1. First, delete or rename the "globalEpisodePoolAllUrlsObject.RData" file in the */data* folder.
 The following steps will replace this file.
 1. Move the resulting csv files (they should be in the folder *Step3_Analysis_extractors/data/combinedCSV/*) to the *data* folder.
 1. Open the *MixedModelAnalysis.R* with Rstudio, and press the "Source" button.
 All necessary libraries will be installed automatically.
 Depending on how many dependencies are missing, this step can take several minutes.
 1. Run the *loadAllEpisodes()* function.
+To do this, just write "loadAllEpisodes()" into the terminal.
 It reads all existing CSV files, and creates a single R object with them.
 It can take several hours depending on the machine.
 In a test with an i7 with SSD hard disk, it took around 80 minutes.
 1. Run the *saveLoadAllEpisodes()* to create the RData object.
 1. A file called "globalEpisodePoolAllUrlsObject.RData" should have been created in the */data/* folder.
 1. Execute the Web application as described in the previous section.